-- Curricula (Welcoming Schools) : This link contains a selection from the over twenty lesson plans included in the Welcoming Schools Guide.
+- Curricula (Welcoming Schools) : This link contains a a few of the lesson plans included in the Welcoming Schools Guide.
 These lesson plans focus on embracing family diversity, avoiding gender stereotyping and ending bullying and name-calling.
 To see a complete list of the lesson plans available in the Guide, view the grids under 'Aligning Lesson Plans to Grade Levels and Standards.'

 - Defenders of Clearview School : Minnesota Association for Children's Mental Health's latest bully prevention curriculum is now available online and on CD.
 Intended for grades K-6, the curriculum addresses the following issues: the difference between HURTFUL and FUN, SILLY TEASING; the difference between TATTLING and REPORTING; how to USE YOUR WORDS when facing a bully; making SAFE CHOICES when being bullied; ways to RESPOND to different types of bullies.
 For the interactive kid's game, go to http://www.macmh.org/publications/defenderquest/homepage.htm